-Edition: 1500 copies Ljubljana, February 2015
+Edition: 1 500 copies Ljubljana, February 2017

 This publication is free of charge.
-The printing was financed by the European Union and the Ministry of Education, Science and Sport.
+It has been produced with the support of the Erasmus+ Programme of the European Union and the Ministry of Education, Science and Sport of the Republic of Slovenia.